Search

 At the time of the 1901 Census, the family lived at 151 Keppel Street, Chelsea.
 Arthur was working as a Police Constable and Ellen was at home looking after their sons: Arthur and Henry.

-On the 15th of September 1908 Henry enlisted into the London County Council Hackney Downs School.
+On 15th September 1908 Henry enlisted into the London County Council Hackney Downs School.
 At the time of his admission, the family lived in London and his father Arthur was working as a Police Sergeant.
 The previous school Henry attended was the Wilton Road Higher Grade School.
 In 1911 Henry passed the London Junior School Examination.
-He left the Hackney Downs School on the 28th of February 1913 and became a junior clerk in Insurance Company.
+He left the Hackney Downs School on 28th February 1913 and became a junior clerk in Insurance Company.

 At the time of the 1911 Census, the family lived at 17 Kellet House, Kings Cross in London.
 Arthur was still working as a Police Inspector and Ellen was at home.
 The household further comprised of Arthur’s mother, the widowed Maria and his sons: grocer’s clerk Arthur and scholar Henry.
 Ellen stated that she had given birth to four sons.
 The accommodation had four rooms.

-Henry White enlisted in London into the 11th Battalion, the King’s Royal Rifle Corps.
+Henry enlisted in London into the 11th Battalion, the King’s Royal Rifle Corps.
 At the time of his enlistment he resided at Regent’s Park.
 He became a Lance Corporal and his regimental number was: R/18238.

 Henry White Railway Dugouts Burial Ground Roll of Honour © CWGC.org